toolleeo/cli-apps/README.md

 * [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) - Modular visual interface for GDB in Python.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
+* [pvcheck](https://github.com/claudio-unipv/pvcheck) - A tool to apply automated testing to programs that produce textual output.
+The format of the output is very specific, making pvcheck suitable to test programming quizzes.
 * [rr](https://rr-project.org/) - Debug the recording, deterministically, as many times as you want.

 ## <a name="security"></a>Security and encryption